mozilla/perf-youtube-playback/README.md

 https://github.com/youtube/js_mse_eme/ repository,
 with some customization for Raptor applied.

-It is used for executing the raptor-youtube-playback performance tests.
+With the '''raptor''' branch checked out, it is used for executing the '''raptor-youtube-playback''' performance tests.

 The description of the original repository is: